Skip to main content

 instructions = "" # Natural-language guidance for LLM

-See the Auto-Approve guide for semantics, pattern rules, and supported providers.
+See the Auto-Approve guide for the full config reference, semantics, and pattern rules.

 remi reload